WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

     color: {
         gradients: true,

-        // Default values must be disabled if you don't want to use them with gradient.
+        // Default values must be disabled if you don't want to use them with gradients.
         background: false,
         text: false
     }